spine-tools/SpineOpt.jl/docs/src/concept_reference/commodity_lodf_tolerance.md

-Given two [connection](@ref)s, the line outage distribution factor (LODF) is the fraction of the pre-contingency flow on one of them, that will flow on the other after the contingency.
+Given two [connection](@ref)s, the line outage distribution factor (LODF) is the fraction of the pre-contingency flow on the first one, that will flow on the second after the contingency.
 [commodity\_lodf\_tolerance](@ref) is the minimum absolute value of the LODF that is considered meaningful.
 Any value below this tolerance (in absolute value) will be treated as zero.